With the global strengthening of the far-right and anti-gender movements, we have been witnessing alarming coordinated attacks on women’s rights,

-It’s Ireland.
+A great example is Ireland.
 How has the public managed to make this shift in three decades?

-In 2016, Irish government summoned the so-called civic assembly, consisting of 99 members from different social groups, for the purpose of reviewing existing abortion measures.
+In 2016, the Irish government summoned the so-called civic assembly, consisting of 99 members from different social groups, for the purpose of reviewing existing abortion measures.
+And brave activists advocating for women and reproductive rights gathered around the slogan, Together for Yes!

-The result of the referendum is known – in 2018, over two-thirds of voters repealed the amendment.
+The result of the referendum is known.
+In 2018, over two-thirds of voters repealed the amendment.

 How is this success explained?

 Activists went out among the people, asked them what they thought, if they had any knowledge of it.
-They communicated, debated, talked.
+They communicated, debated, and talked.

-This is why activists have decided to frame the issue of abortion so that it is seen in the light of the everyday life and the regular problems that the average Irish woman faces.
+This is why activists have decided to frame the issue of abortion so that it is seen in the light of everyday life and the regular problems that the average Irish woman faces.

 It was rational conversation, no lecturing, no imposition.